tfry-git/EmbAJAX/README.md

 The following additional features may be of interest (supported as of now):

 - Allows to insert your own custom CSS for styling (no styling in the lib).
-- Elements can be hidden, inputs can be disabled from the server (ArduJAXBase::setVisible(), setEnabled()).
+- Elements can be hidden, inputs can be disabled from the server (AjaneBase::setVisible(), setEnabled()).

 ## Example sketch (compilable on ESP8266)